 Her interest in art, social systems, and identity led her to obtain her BFA in Art Education and her B.S. in Cultural and Prehistoric Anthropology.
 Her Studies and imaginings culminated into a body of work that explores black storytelling and inherited identities, black transience, history, and conjure.
 After graduation Dominique stopped creating art.
 She was drawn into a creative lull, exasperated by the challenges of becoming an artist in a white male dominant space.
 She stopped making art for 4 years.

 Dominique’s art education did not include extensive study of black and brown artists.
 She did not receive instruction from art professors who could help her conceptualize being a black creative.
 Noting that her 6-year art education was devoid of black and brown artist, she pondered the worth of an art space centering these creatives.
-This inquiry led to the production of Brushing Up On History, a series of paint parties exploring the works of black people, indigenous people, and people of color (BIPOC)
+This inquiry led to the production of Open Studio, a series of creative spaces.

 As a teen, Dominique was weighted by the emotions and experiences endured through foster care.
 Adopted at 15 by her oldest sister, Dominique had to navigate her transition and trauma without the support of mental health services.
 After practicing yoga with her eldest sister, Dominique continued the practice noticing a change in her emotional well-being.